daedaleanai/reqtraq/README.md

 Instead, it parses documents that are required in the certification process and extracts everything it needs from there.

-Reqtraq has 3 main components:
+Reqtraq has two main use-cases:
-1. **Precommit hook** makes sure the documents have the correct structure and linking:
+1. **Git hook** makes sure the documents have the correct structure and linking:
    * Files correctly named
    * Requirements correctly formatted and continuous
    * References exist, Parent requirements exist and not DELETED
    * Required attributes are there and correctly formatted

-2. **Prepush hook** exports tasks to desired task management tool (currently supports Phabricator; JIRA and others need to be added)

-3. **Standalone binary**
+2. **Standalone binary**
    * Report generation with filtering
-   * Phabricator export
    * Web tool for easy inspection